executablebooks/MyST-NB/docs/use/formatting_outputs.md

 Units of length are: 'em', 'ex', 'px', 'in', 'cm', 'mm', 'pt', 'pc'

-We can also set a caption (which is rendered as [CommonMark](https://commonmark.org/)) and name, by which to reference the figure:
+We can also set a `caption`, which must be a single paragraph and is rendered as MyST Markdown, and `name`, by which to reference the figure:

 ````md
 ```{code-cell} ipython3